VirPathak00/gkr-python-implementation/README.md

 # gkr-python-implementation
 Implementation of the GKR protocol.
-This code efficiently verifies if an arithmetic circuit has been computed correctly.
+This code verifies if an arithmetic circuit has been computed correctly.